s7minhas/pgbmeRepl/replication/README.md

 #### Setup information

 All of the analysis reported in the manuscript and the appendix is run on a m4.10xlarge EC2 instance.
-Instructions to set up the ec2 instance are shown below:
+Once the instance is active, ssh into it and run the following lines to set up the R environment and RStudio server:

 ```
-sudo adduser minhas # substitute your own username
+sudo adduser minhas
 sudo add-apt-repository 'deb [arch=amd64,i386] https://cran.rstudio.com/bin/linux/ubuntu xenial/'
 sudo apt-get update
 sudo apt-get install r-base